MTV Base (UK and Ireland)

 MTV Base was a British pay television music channel from Paramount Networks UK & Australia that focused primarily on hip hop, R&B, grime, garage, reggae, funk, soul and dance music.
-It was launched as part of MTV's digital offering of music channels on July 1, 1999 in both the United Kingdom and in Ireland.
+It was launched as part of MTV's digital offering of music channels on 1 July 1999 in both the United Kingdom and in Ireland.

 MTV Base closed on 31 March 2022, and was replaced by MTV 90s.
 The last video on the channel was "Shutdown" by Skepta.
-The channel continues to broadcast in Africa.
+The channel continued to broadcast in Africa until 1 January 2026.

 Regional channels

 The channel was previously available in other European countries, but was replaced by the now-defunct MTV Dance (replaced by Club MTV) channel from March 2008.

 Pan-European

 A pan-European version was planned to launch in 2015.

 Africa

 MTV Base Africa launched in February 2005 throughout the African continent.
 On 3 July 2013, Viacom International Media Networks Africa launched a localised feed of MTV Base exclusively for South Africa, with local programming, advertising and VJs.
-The channel will be closed on 31 December 2025.
+The channel was closed on 1 January 2026.